 - Advising Resume/Vitae.
 Please limit entries to material that pertain directly to academic advising, presenting relevant information from the nominee's overall resume/vitae.

-- Current area of study and career goals
+- Statement on your current area of study and career goals

 - List and describe the goals you hope to accomplish by attending the Annual Conference.